MAKEToken/MakeToken/README.md

 0% over the next 11 days

 Dates can be changed at any time by the owner of the contract

+### Special conditions:

+1. Until the total amount of contributions for a smart contract does not exceed $8K, 50% will be sent to SmartContractDeveloper’s address, and 50% to 0x4f89aacc3915132ece2e0fef02036c0f33879ea8 address.
+2. After that until the total amount of contributions for a smart contract does not exceed $4K+1BTC, 100% to 0x4f89aacc3915132ece2e0fef02036c0f33879ea8 address.
+3. After that all contributions should be send to 0x22bdc72e45780ce240b729c1354da27dfa861f5e address.

 ## Main network configuration